Terri Sewell: Kay Ivey

 When Alabama governor Kay Ivey shared that she had performed in a college skit in blackface, Sewell called Ivey's actions "reprehensible" and "deeply offensive", adding that "racism – in any of its forms – is never acceptable, not in the 1960s and not now."

+Immigration

+In January 2025, Sewell was one of 48 Democrats to have voted for the Laken Riley Act, which requires U.S. Immigration and Customs Enforcement to detain illegal immigrants charged with theft.
+She was one of seven House Democrats who had previously voted against the proposal in March 2024.
+Sewell later became one of 46 House Democrats who joined all Republicans to vote for a Senate-amended version of the bill.

 Impeachments of Donald Trump

 In both the first and second impeachments of Donald Trump, Sewell voted in favor of articles of impeachment against Trump, the only representative from Alabama to do so.